Posts

 1 minutes to read — 135 words

 Today, Google launched a major refresh to the design of Google Calendar for the web.
 The update is long overdue, but it’s extremely well-executed and looks stunning.
 Sometimes you just look at a design and it feels right.
 This is one of those.
 After using the new design for a while, I’d imagine it’ll be tough to go back to the old one.
-The new Google Calendar design The design uses space beautifully and implements the bold colors, layering, and subtle animations of the material design standard.

 "The North Water" by Ian McGuire